VitalySvyatyuk/pocket_option_trading_bot/README.md

 ### Backtest
 `test_on_historical_data.py` - here you can backtest strategies on historical data of 1m and 5m timeframes.
 To create your own history files, set `SAVE_CSV` to `True` in `po_bot_indicators.py`.
 Or you can use any non-OTC assets available in yfinance to get history data.
+Also, backtest is a feature in v2.

 ### FAQ
 `Is it free?`
-Version 1 is fully free and you can use it without any payments.
-Version 2 is paid.
+Version 1 is fully free, and you can use it without any payments.
+Version 2 is paid with 10 free trades every day as a trial.

 `Is it profitable?`
-With Version 1 you can have profitable days sometimes, but you will lose all your money in the long run.
-Version 2 can be profitable depending on your configuration.
+Sometimes you will have profitable days.
+But you should always remember that 95% of traders lose in trading.
+And you are most likely one of them.
+No bot and no signals work in the long run.

 `What's the purpose of the Bot then?`
 The goal of the bot is to strengthen your Python programming skills, motivating you with the illusory opportunity to get rich.